siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is the rigorous local `4u` result.

-There is nothing mysterious in that result once the transport picture is kept in view.
-From the starting point that something exists and moves continuously, the book recovered source-free continuous transport, and in that regime energy advances at the fixed rate $c$.
-An ordinary fluid resolves extra flow through the same cross-section by increasing speed.
-This transport cannot do that.
-So when twice the flow is recovered in the same realized section, the increase must be read as greater local concentration.
+Interpretation is straightforward once the transport picture is kept in view.
+If two ordinary fluid flows of similar cross-section are joined into an outlet of similar cross-section, the fluid increases its speed at the outlet in order to carry twice the incoming flow through the same section.
+But as earlier chapters recovered, energy transport proceeds at the fixed rate $c$.
+In that sense the exit speed is already controlled: the transport cannot simply move faster to account for the added flow.
+Since energy is conserved, the remaining way to carry more through the same realized section is greater energy density.

 Let each isolated closure carry energy